keval-sondigara/SOC-Analyst-Portfolio/Network_Traffic_Analysis/DanaBot/writeup.md

 For this task we will have to do some research on internet that which processes are used when .js file executes in windows i found 2 major processes that windows uses "wscript.exe" and "cscript.exe"

-cscript.exe used for commandline it means we will have to execute javascript file using commands and on the other hand wscript.exe is GUI based we will have to execute javacript file by double clicking and it there is high chance that wscript.exe is used because when any attacker sends any malware via phishing emails or other social enginnering techniques they Expect that victime double clicke it and after the execution of .js file wscript.exe comes in action instead of cscript.exe so our answer should be wscript.exe
+cscript.exe used for commandline it means we will have to execute javascript file using commands and on the other hand wscript.exe is GUI based we will have to execute javacript file by double clicking and The malicious file has a .js extension.
+On Windows systems, JavaScript files are commonly executed by wscript.exe.
+Based on the file type and execution method, wscript.exe is the most likely process responsible for execution.

 ### Asnwer:- wscript.exe